 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Indiana State Police announces Drive Safely Work Week 2012, from October 1-5.
+The Indiana State Police participates in Drive Safely Work Week each year in October.
 Drive Safely Work Week is sponsored annually by the Network of Employers for Traffic Safety.
 Below are some safety tips courtesy of NETS.

 Seat belt use is the single most important factor in preventing or reducing the severity of injuries to vehicle occupants involved in a traffic crash.
 It takes less than two seconds to buckle up.
 Make it a habit.